sc0ttkclark/wordpress-fields-api/docs/registering-fields-shorthand.md

 Sections are groupings of controls that give context to what they are for.

-### Registering sections
+### Registering sections and controls

-Sections can be registered through the `fields_register` action, using code like this:
+Sections and controls can be registered together through the `fields_register` action, using code like this:

 ```php
 // Object type and Form ID